 To write objects to a ROOT file, they must be open.

-- Use TFile::Write() to write objects into the ROOT file.
+- Use TFile::Write() to write objects to a ROOT file.

 A copy of